Live streaming Events: Easy, Step-By-Step Guide

 There are various free platforms out there and some of them, like YouTube and Facebook, you know very well.
 These platforms are a great option when you’re streaming a free event and you want to gain mass exposure.

-If you’re doing a pay per view event stream or you want to monetize your live streaming event in some other way, free platforms are not a feasible option.
+If you’re doing a pay per view live stream then free platforms are not a feasible option.